-Our near-term strategy is to market PCT for use in sample preparation in the life sciences field, with particular focus in the areas of genomics and proteomics.
+Our near-term strategy is to market PCT for use in sample preparation in the life sciences field, with particular focus in the area of the extraction of nucleic acids, proteins, and small molecules from cells and tissues.
 To this end, we have developed scientific collaborations with a number of leading laboratories and academic institutions in the United States, which we expect will remain ongoing throughout 2006 and beyond.
-We enter into these collaborations with parties that we view to have a high likelihood of purchasing our BarocyclerTM instrument and disposable PULSETM Tubes.
-We also pursue collaboration partners whose research is synergistic to our plans to expand the use of PCT into new areas of sample preparation.
+We enter into these collaborations with parties that we view to have a high likelihood of purchasing our Barocycler instrument and disposable PULSE Tubes.
+We also pursue collaboration partners whose research is synergistic with our plans to expand the use of PCT into new areas of sample preparation.
 In both cases, we expect that our collaboration partners will generate data that will be publicly disseminated in scientific publications and presentations.